The Cost of Owning a Car in Ireland

 When you purchase a new vehicle, the car dealership will register it at the point of sale.
 As part of this the dealer will pay the Vehicle Registration Tax and Value Added Tax to Revenue.
 Therefore, the total price you pay for the car includes the VRT and VAT.
 Be sure to clarify all of this before you sign anything and ask for a detailed receipt.
 You don’t want to be left paying the registration fees because of a miscommunication.

 It’s illegal and careless to drive without insurance.
 If you are thinking of buying a car, find out how much it will cost to insure it and factor this into your outgoings.
-At Liberty, we’ve made buying car insurance simple and fair, with all the benefits you’d expect and more.
+At Liberty, we’ve made buying car insurance in Ireland simple and fair, with all the benefits you’d expect and more.
 Call us now on 1890 944 412 for quote.
 Acceptance criteria, terms and conditions apply.

 The NCT fee for a full test is €55